coreydd2002/startup/README.md

 DB/Login - Store users, and messages in database.
 Register and login users.
 Credentials securely stored in database.
 WebSocket - As each user text, their texts are broadcast to only the disired other user.

-HTML deliverable
-For this deliverable I built out the structure of my application using HTML.

- HTML pages - Two HTML page that represent the ability to login and to send/recieve texts.
- Links - The login page automatically links to the users page.
- Text - every message will have text as well as the different usernames DB/Login - text box and submit button for login and generating a new text string.
- WebSocket - The count of current text strings results represent the number of users that a user is texting.

- CSS deliverable
-For this deliverable I properly styled the application into its final appearance.

- Header, footer, and main content body
- Navigation elements - I dropped the underlines and changed the color for anchor elements.
- Responsive to window resizing - My app looks great on all window sizes and devices Application elements - Used good contrast and whitespace Application text content - Consistent fonts and clear contrast from surrounding bubbles

-React deliverable
-For this deliverable I used JavaScript and React so that the application completely works for a single user.
-I also added placeholders for future technology.

- Bundled and transpiled - done!
- Components - Login, text messages, WebSocket. login - When you press enter or the login button it takes you to the text page. database - Displayed the text string counts.
-Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
- WebSocket - I used the randomizer function to randomly select other users to text.
-This will be replaced with WebSocket messages later. application logic - The highlight and ranking number change based up the user's selections.
- Router - Routing between login and texting components.
- Hooks - Vue uses class properties instead of UseState to track changes in texting data.

-Service deliverable
-For this deliverable I added backend endpoints that receives votes and returns the voting totals.

- Node.js/Express HTTP service - done!
- Static middleware for frontend - done!
- Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for texting.
- Frontend calls service endpoints - I did this using the fetch function.

-DB/Login deliverable
-For this deliverable I associate the votes with the logged in user.
-I stored the votes in the database.

- MongoDB Atlas database created - done!
- Stores data in MongoDB - done!
- User registration - Creates a new account in the database. existing user - Stores the votes under the same user if the user already exists.
- Use MongoDB to store credentials - Stores both user and their votes.
- Restricts functionality - You cannot vote until you have logged in.
-This is restricted on the frontend only. 😔 WebSocket deliverable
-➡️ The following is an example of the required information for the Startup WebSocket deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.

- Backend listens for WebSocket connection - done!
- Frontend makes WebSocket connection - done!
- Data sent over WebSocket connection - done!
- WebSocket data displayed - All user votes display in realtime.
-I'm really proud that this is working.
-Way cool!